metocean/wavespectra/docs/library.rst

 Wavespectra is a library for processing ocean wave spectral data.
-It provides reading and writing of common spectral data formats, calculation of common integrated wave paramaters, several methods of spectral partitioning and spectral manipulation in a package focussed on speed and efficiency for large numbers of spectra.
+It provides reading and writing of common spectral data formats, calculation of common integrated wave parameters, several methods of spectral partitioning and spectral manipulation in a package focussed on speed and efficiency for large numbers of spectra.